anhvt00/MCAPS/README.md

 ## Hardware Requirements

-The MCAPS project is designed to run on high-performance computing hardware.
+This project is designed to run on high-performance computing hardware.
 We recommend using a virtual machine equipped with an A100 SXM4 GPU (80 GB VRAM) and a CPU with 120 GB RAM.
 This setup ensures efficient model cross-validation, training, and inference, enabling fast and accurate protein-protein interaction predictions.

 We leverage the power of cloud computing through [VastAI](https://vast.ai/), a high-throughput computing service, to access this level of hardware.
 We use the Docker Image Template _tensorflow:latest-gpu_ with the Launch Mode _jupyter-python notebook_, which is a convenient and consistent setup for running deep learning experiments on the Jupyter Notebook environment.
 If you're using your own setup, please ensure your hardware meets these requirements to achieve optimal performance.